Migrating to SAP Commerce Cloud: Data and Media Migration

 If you're experiencing connectivity problems and require additional support, open a support ticket to request assistance.

 In case adding a dedicated VPN tunnel is not possible in your project, reach out to your SAP CX Services team to discuss possible workarounds, risks, and action plans as part of the planning stage of this engagement.

-The actual migration of data and media is defined as an iterative engagement, environment by environment.
-SAP CX Services will:
+The actual migration of data and media is an iterative action, environment by environment.
+The team responsible for execution will:

 - Confirm the pre-requisites for the corresponding environment migration are met.

-- Configure the data integration pipelines for the corresponding environment's database.
+- Configure the data integration technical components for the corresponding environment's database and runtime.